ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 # Steps

 ## Database Creation ⚙️
-Before creating all our tables, we need to set up a `database` for our project.
-We need to click on new query in SSMS to open the query editor window.
-We use the following SQL command to create a `database`:
+Launch the `SSMS` application and click on `New Query` to open the query editor window.

+Use the following SQL command to create a `database`:

 A screenshot of the SQL command I used to create the database
 ![SQL to create the Database](./images/create_database.png)